 WHEN: September 27th 6pm to 7pm

 WHERE: Administration Building

 501 West University Drive

-This presentation will be hosted at the district office and it is a morning presentation.
+This presentation will be hosted at the district office.
 The FAFSA (free application for federal student aid) and other financial aid resources will be presented and discussed.
 Bring a pencil to take notes!
 Presenter-college financial aid officer Greg LIttle.